St Hugh's College, Oxford: Founding and early years

 The college began to move to its present site in 1913, when it purchased the lease of a house called "The Mount" from the Rev Robert Hartley for £2,500.
 This house stood on the corner of St Margaret's Road and Banbury Road, and the freehold was owned by University College.
 The house was later demolished to make way for the Main Building of the college, which was constructed between 1914 and 1916 thanks to a gift from Clara Evelyn Mordan; the college's new library was named Mordan Hall in her honour.
-The first book was a copy of Sale's translation of the Koran, which was given to the college by the then Bishop of Tokyo.
+The first book was a copy of George Sale's 1734 translation of the Koran, which was given to the college by the then Bishop of Tokyo.
 In 1919, J. R. R. Tolkien began to tutor undergraduates at St Hugh's, given that the women's colleges were in great need of good teachers in their early years, and Tolkien as a married professor (then still not common) was considered suitable, as a bachelor don would not have been.

 The college soon took over other properties nearby.
 The leasehold of 4 St Margaret's Road was acquired in 1919; it became the first "College house".
 The leasehold of 82 Woodstock Road was donated to the college by Joan Evans in 1924, and 89 Banbury Road was purchased from Lincoln College for £7,000 in 1927.
 The college obtained the freehold to the main site in 1927, and a year later the first stage of the Mary Gray Allen building was constructed on what had been the tennis courts.
 The freeholds of 1–4 St Margaret's Road and 74–82 Woodstock Road were purchased from St John's College in 1931 and 1932 respectively.
 The college received a royal charter in 1926.